 Any shift with only one staff member scheduled is risky.
 If that staff member even gets a bad flu it is very hard to arrange our remaining staff to fill the gap without opening up holes during other shifts.

 We have a lot of data about the number of people (but not about any specific people) who use the library between 2am and 6am.
 We also have data about the different services and collections that are used.
 We will also look at information in our digital comment box about the change, and we have been running a survey in the overnight hours since last spring to better understand which services are most essential.
 We will look at the availability of services on campus.
-Finally, we will have whiteboards present in Java II to gather ideas from users.

 5. So it’s not just about how many people are using the library?